 “But it’s great to let the heat out of the car and make the air conditioning work better, and there’s a shade to make it look like it’s not there.
 And, with the sunroof, you get maplights too.”

 And yes, that’s videos – as in, “plural.”
 Make no mistake – video is THE way of the future.
 Many people just don’t read anymore (so I hope you’ve read this far!).
 I’ve even received responses to emails, and then received a follow up response that started, “Wanted to let you know after reading your entire email….”
-That says a person read the first few lines, responded, and then read the rest of what I had written.
+That tells me a person read the first few lines, responded, and only then would read the rest of what I had written…maybe.

-As Millennial parents continue to enroll their children in elementary schools and are almost the dominant parent group in the high school, remember this: Your school’s new “Open House” event is going to be held whenever these parents are available to stop by.
+As Millennial parents continue to enroll their children in elementary schools and are now the dominant parent generation of high school students, remember this: Your school’s new “Open House” event is going to be held whenever these parents are available to stop by.

 As for the format of that personal appointment, will it be: